Cannibalism: Filial cannibalism

 Filial cannibalism is a specific type of size-structured cannibalism in which adults eat their own offspring.
 Although most often thought of as parents eating live young, filial cannibalism includes parental consumption of stillborn infants and miscarried fetuses as well as infertile and still-incubating eggs.
-Vertebrate examples include pigs, where savaging accounts for a sizable percentage of total piglet deaths, and cats.
+Vertebrate examples include pigs, where cannibalistic piglet savaging occurs at a rate of about 0.3% and is considered to be an abnormal behavior.
+However, consumption by the sow of already dead piglets that were stillborn or accidentally crushed occurs at a much higher rate and is considered normal.

 Filial cannibalism is particularly common in teleost fishes, appearing in at least seventeen different families of teleosts.
 Within this diverse group of fish, there have been many, variable explanations of the possible adaptive value of filial cannibalism.
 One of these is the energy-based hypothesis, which suggests that fish eat their offspring when they are low on energy as an investment in future reproductive success.
 This has been supported by experimental evidence, showing that male three-spined sticklebacks, male tessellated darters, and male sphinx blenny fish all consume or absorb their own eggs to maintain their physical conditions.
 In other words, when males of a fish species are low on energy, it might sometimes be beneficial for them to feed on their own offspring to survive and invest in future reproductive success.

 Another hypothesis as to the adaptive value of filial cannibalism in teleosts is that it increases density-dependent egg survivorship.
 In other words, filial cannibalism simply increases overall reproductive success by helping the other eggs make it to maturity by thinning out the numbers.
 Possible explanations as to why this is so include increasing oxygen availability to the remaining eggs, the negative effects of accumulating embryo waste, and predation.

 In some species of eusocial wasps, such as Polistes chinensis, the reproducing female will kill and feed younger larvae to her older brood.
 This occurs under food stressed conditions in order to ensure that the first generation of workers emerges without delay.

 Further evidence also suggests that occasionally filial cannibalism might occur as a by-product of cuckoldry in fish.
 Males consume broods, which may include their own offspring, when they believe a certain percentage of the brood contains genetic material that is not theirs.

 It is not always the parent that cannibalizes the offspring; in some spiders, mothers have been observed to feed themselves to their brood as the ultimate provision from mother to children, known as matriphagy.

 The dinosaur Coelophysis was once suspected to practice this form of cannibalism but this turned out to be wrong, although Deinonychus may have done so.
 Skeletal remains from subadults with missing parts are suspected of having been eaten by other Deinonychus, mainly full-grown adults.